kristiankielhofner/slurm-docker-cluster-cuda/README.md

 It has been extended to support CUDA/ROCm on Nvidia/AMD devices.
 By default all available local GPUs are exposed to the control and compute containers.

-It will automatically detect CUDA/ROCm/CPU-only and configure itself accordingly.
+It will automatically detect CUDA/ROCm/CPU-only, number of GPUs (if any), and configure itself accordingly.

 It attempts to follow the environment you will find on [OLCF Frontier](https://docs.olcf.ornl.gov/systems/frontier_user_guide.html).
-The main goal of this project is to ease the transition of workloads to Frontier for users more familiar with CUDA/ROCm and less familiar with Slurm and Frontier overall.
+The main goal of this project is to ease the transition of workloads to Frontier for users familiar with CUDA/ROCm and less familiar with Slurm and Frontier overall.
+This can be very useful for developing/debugging Slurm workloads utilizing multiple compute nodes.

 While Frontier has AMD GPUs this project enables you to experiment/test/dev with CUDA and then move your project(s) to Frontier/ROCm.